-ABC (Pty) Ltd's financial year ends on the last day of February.
-On 1 September of year 1 ABC hired premises for the purposes of carrying on trade as a general dealer.
-Before trade could commence ABC had to install various shopfittings and equipment such as cash registers and refrigerators.
-On 1 September of year 1 the company purchased a bakkie for R200 000 which it used during the pre-trade period to transport shop fittings and equipment to its premises.
-On 1 March of year 2 the company commenced trading.
-Interpretation Note No. 47 provides that delivery vehicles may be written off over four years under section 11(e).
+Company A's financial year ends on the last day of February.
+On 1 September 2011 Company A hired premises for the purposes of carrying on trade as a general dealer.

+Before trade could commence, Company A had to install various shopfittings and equipment such as cash registers and refrigerators.
+On 1 September 2011 Company A purchased a delivery vehicle for R200 000 which it used during the pretrade period to transport shop fittings and equipment to its premises.
+On 1 March 2012 the company commenced trading.
+Interpretation Note No. 47 (Issue 3) provides that delivery vehicles may be written off over four years under section 11(e).